milesgwood/milesgwood.github.io/pages/finance/taxes.md

 # Property Tax

 For Charlottesville I'm required to list all business property and pay tax on it.
 I need to create a way to describe this in Quickbooks.
 This includes computers, desk furniture, all office supplies etc. It does NOT include software and consumable items like paper products etc.

+# 2020 Taxes

+You download your W-2 through the payroll for free app.
+Go to Tax Forms and load the 2019 W-2 for all employees.